lib-uoguelph-ca/python-novice-inflammation/_episodes/07-pandas.md

 ~~~
 {: .output}

-This is something that we haven't quite seen before.
+`data.columns` is some syntax that we haven't quite seen before.
 Here, columns refers to some extra data that's stored in the DataFrame object that we call `data`.
-We call this data an *attribute*.
+We call this data an *attribute*, though you might also hear people call this a *property* or *member*.

+We've already seen that variables in Python have a type like int, float, or string.
+But there's also a whole host of more complex types like the DataFrame.
+Complex objects like the DataFrame can hold your data, just like any other variable, but they might also keep other data, for example a list of the columns in your dataset.
+In addition to data, objects like this can come with their own functions.
+For example, the DataFrame comes with a `plot()` function, which provides common matplotlib plots of the data in the DataFrame.

 ## Transposing a DataFrame.